msftjonw/K8sOnAzure/README.md

-This Git repository is a technical guide for creating a Kubernetes cluster on Azure VMs.
+This Git repository is a technical guide for creating a Kubernetes cluster with Azure VMs.

 # Create Azure VM with ARM template <br/>